 Although Texas litigants can have a jury decide some family law issues, an important thing to understand is that the terms of child visitation cannot be determined by a jury.
 The judge presiding over the case will be the sole decision-maker in terms of access and visitation with the child if the parties cannot reach an agreement.
 There are numerous reasons why a court may be willing to deviate from the standard possession order, and a fact-intensive analysis of those reasons may result in a parent having more or less time with their children than what is set forth in the standard possession order.

-The attorneys at Orsinger, Nelson, Downing, & Anderson recognize that each case is unique.
-Our family law attorneys are well versed in crafting visitation, possession and access schedules to suit the individual needs of the client and child.
+The child custody attorneys at Orsinger, Nelson, Downing, & Anderson recognize that each case is unique.
+Our family law attorneys are well versed in crafting visitation, possession, and access schedules to suit the individual needs of the client and child.
 Contact us today to help craft the best possession and access scenario for you and your child.